To-heeb/canto-api/README.md

    - [Business Image Endpoints](#business-images-endpoints)

 ## About
-Canto API allows businesses in a specific location, area or gated community to be
+Canto API allows businesses in a specific location, area or gated community to be added to a directory of businesses that can be seached based on keywords.

 ## Features
   * Authentication